9 Best Backpacking Pillows of 2019—Field Tested & Reviewed

 Still curious?
 Check out our full review of this pillow for more details.

 InstantCamp, the only pillow that took 4 full breaths to inflate.
-It’s made of nylon and it’s huge, so — with an MSRP of $36.99 — I’m not really sure what the makers are proud of here.
+It’s made of nylon and it’s huge, so — with a surprisingly high retail price — I’m not really sure what the makers are proud of here.

 It slips, it’s bulky and it just wasn’t pleasant to use.
 Sure, it’s durable and could be easily patched if there was a problem.